casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Running the application

-To run the application from the command line:
+To run the application from the command line with an Oracle database:

     $ mvn package -Poracle
     $ java -jar target/myapp-thorntail.jar -Soracle